Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![The Recovery Plans tile displays 1.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image339.png "Recovery Plans tile")

-23. The BCDRIaaSPlan will show as **Failover completed.** Select the Plan
+23. The BCDRIaaSPlan will show as **Failover completed.** Select the Plan.

     ![In the Recovery Plans blade, BCDIaaSPlan has the current job status of failover completed.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image340.png "Recovery Plans blade")